The Restaurant Capital Lifecycle | Liberty Capital Group

 Months 6–24: fighting for break-even while the clock burns

 You're open.
 Revenue is coming in.
 But the math doesn't work yet.
-You're covering food costs, labor, rent, utilities, and debt service — but the net at the end of the month is still negative or barely positive.
 This is normal for months 6 through 18.
-The restaurants that survive this phase do so because they planned for it financially.
+The restaurants that survive do so because they planned for it financially.
 The ones that don't scramble for capital at the worst possible moment.

-Business LOC Working Capital Loan Revenue-Based MCA (1x only)
+Business LOC Working Capital Revenue-Based MCA (1Γ— only)

 3STAGE